imd2019/kniffel-server/Readme.md

 Nachfolgend ist eine Liste aller möglichen Fehlermeldungen auf Client-Seite dargestellt:

-// Fehler beim Verbinden zum Server?
+- 000 Fehler beim Verbinden mit dem Server

+  - 001: Could not connect to the server.
+  - 002: Could not connect to the server.
+The provided password is wrong.

 - 100 Fehler beim Erstellen eines Spiels (createGame)